 Understanding the Differences Between Inflation, Deflation & Stagflation

-July Fourth saw big crowds, congested highways and full airplanes as tens of millions of Americans celebrated not only the country’s independence but their own liberation from the pandemic.
+Last summer saw big crowds, congested highways and full airplanes as tens of millions of Americans celebrated their own liberation from the pandemic.
 There were worries that creeping inflation would keep people home as the price of gas, meat and just about everything else ticked up — but the pessimists would not be vindicated.
 Inflation, after all, isn’t always bad — and it’s far from the only economic phenomenon that involves changes in the cost of stuff and the value of money.

 The Economy and Your Money: All You Need To Know

 Learn More: The Relationship Between Inflation and a Rising Minimum Wage

 Economists use indicators like the consumer price index to measure inflation, but for you, all the data you need is right there at the grocery store, the gas pump or the coffee shop.
 Over time, the cost of goods and services gradually rises as the purchasing power of your dollars falls.